Radiology ST1 Application Process 2019

 The application form itself for radiology is fairly straightforward.
 You are required to enter your details and provide references, ensuring that you meet the eligibility criteria.
 Full person specification can be found on the Royal College of Radiologists website on the Specialty Recruitment page.
-The 2017 person specification is below:
+The 2018 person specification can be found by clicking here.

 Once your application is submitted, applicants pass through several stages of competition including longlisting, shortlisting, the Specialty Recruitment Assessment (SRA) and interviews.
-Below is the timeline for the 2017/2018 application process.
+Below is the expected timeline for the 2018/2019 application process.

 |SRA invitations circulated by||Mid December 2018|